 The downside is that straw can sometimes be harder to clean and dry than concrete.
 This is why it’s important to refine your process so you get a low-maintenance floor that’s also effective at protecting goats.

-To see more about keeping goat bedding dry, check out the guide I put together about how to keep goat pens dry.
+To see more about keeping goat bedding clean, check out the guide I put together about how to keep goat pens clean.

 The Best Floors for a Goat House